larastan/larastan/README.md

 Larastan was created by, and is maintained by [Nuno Maduro](https://github.com/nunomaduro), and is a [phpstan/phpstan](https://github.com/phpstan/phpstan) wrapper for Laravel.
 Larastan focuses on **finding errors in your code** without actually running it.
 It catches whole classes of bugs even **before you write tests** for the code.

 - Supports [Laravel](https://laravel.com)'s **beautiful magic**.
 - This package is still in development.
-Please report false positives using github [issues](https://github.com/nunomaduro/larastan/issues).
+Please report false positives using GitHub [issues](https://github.com/nunomaduro/larastan/issues).

 ## Installation & Usage